hdsdi3g/linux-app-packager/README.md

 Packages are only make for recent Linux disto, Debian/RHEL (and on Windows/WSL) type.

+For package a SpringBoot project, you can use [SpringBoot Linux Packager](https://github.com/hdsdi3g/linux-springboot-packager).

 ## Needs

 For packaging: ``xz``, ``bash``, ``tar``, ``gzip``, ``curl``